virtual-labs/exp-oedometer-test-nitk/experiment/procedure.md

 2. Click on the measuring jar to add water to the soil sample.
 After the water is added click on the trowel to mix the soil with water until a fine paste is formed.</br>
 <img src="images/2.png" /></br>

 3. Click on the porous stone to submerge them in distilled water prior to conduction of experiment.
 Saturate the porous stone for 4-8 hours.
-Click on the next button to proceed further.</br>
+Click on the "Next Button" to proceed further.</br>
 <img src="images/3.png" /></br>

 4. Click on the spatula to fill the wet soil sample to the specimen ring.</br>